 All the latest news and information about registration will be sent with the newsletter.
 Sign up here.

 What and why is Ruska

-Ruska is not a race, there are just a closing time of the finish line and 2000 km of Nordic roads to compete against.
+Ruska is not a race, there are just the closing time of the finish line and 2000 km of Nordic roads to compete against.
 Yet everyone is free to ride as fast as they can.
-Start is from Tartu on friday 13.9.2019 at sunset 19:40 o’clock and participants have until midnight 21.9. to find their way to Hammerfest.
+Start is from Helsinki on friday 11.9.2020 at sunset 19:59 o’clock and participants have until midnight 19.9. to find their way to Vardø.
 That is about 8 days and 5 hours due to the finish at a different timezone.
 Results will be posted in 3 categories, finished, late and scratched.

-Route goes through three controls points and each of them lead to another point.
-All the points are part of the Struve geodetic arc.
-For rest of the route participants can ride any road, path or whatever, that is allowed for cycling.
+Route goes through five controversial sites in the history, and present, of the region.
 Flawless navigation and properly planned route are essential to finishing in time.
 On this year’s route it means roughly 250 kilometers every day.

 There are solo and pair categories.
 Pairs may help and draft each other, but otherwise they have the same rules as solo riders.